Bangladesh Railway: Passenger services

 Railway is a principal mode of transport in Bangladesh.
 In the 2005 financial year, 42 million passengers travelled on the Bangladesh Railway.
 Inter-city services, contribute to over seventy percent of Bangladesh Railway's revenue.
 In 2014, the railway owned 312 broad gauge coaches and 1,164 metre gauge coaches.

-In 2017, Bangladesh Railway operated 90 inter-city trains (up & down), 52 mail or express trains, 64 commuter trains (DEMU), 135 shuttle or local trains and 2 international services.
+In 2017, Bangladesh Railway operated 90 inter-city trains (up and down), 52 mail or express trains, 64 commuter trains (DEMU), 135 shuttle or local trains and 2 international services.